chrispscott/Pokemon-pokedex-app/README.md

 # Pokemon-pokedex-app

+## THE GOAL OF THE APP
+* To give more information on certain pokemon to thoes looking for information

+## TARGET USER
+* the target user is a pokemon player looking for more information on the pokemon he/she just caught

+##  TECH USED
+* THIS APP WAS MADE USEING THE POKE APP API
+* React
+* axios
+* React router

 ## Description
 have you ever wanted to find out more about certain pokemon the pokedex app has all the information you will need